 Basal Metabolic Rate, Explained

-The Basal Metabolic Rate is also known as your body’s metabolism.
+The Basal Metabolic Rate is also known as your body’s baseline metabolism.

 Metabolism is how your body converts all the food and drinks that you consume into energy.